Complete List Of Current Premier League Managers (2025)

 READ ALSO: Top 8 Greatest Football Managers Of All Time

-5. Marco Silva
+3. Marco Silva – Fulham

 marco silva